shaneochotny/ApplicationInsights-JS-Proxy/README.md

 </policies>
 ```

-6. Add the script reference for the [Application Insights Javascript SDK](https://github.com/Microsoft/ApplicationInsights-JS).
+6. Add the script reference for the [Application Insights Javascript SDK](https://github.com/Microsoft/ApplicationInsights-JS) like you would normally.
 Remove <b>instrumentationKey</b> and add <b>endpointUrl</b> to the configuration.
 Note that I also hosted the SDK locally to avoid pulling from msecnd.net.

 ```
 <script type="text/javascript">